 Gary Neville predicts where Man United will finish this season

-Gary Neville does not believe that Manchester United have what it takes to win the Premier League title this season.
+Gary Neville is backing Manchester United to finish in second place in the Premier League table this season.

 The Red Devils are currently second, behind leaders Manchester City with nine games left to play this season as they bid to beat their third-placed finish from last term.

 Manchester United are 14 points behind Pep Guardiola’s men in the table, although the Red Devils have played a game less than their bitter local rivals.

 Ole Gunnar Solskjaer’s men were dumped out of the FA Cup at the quarter-final stage by Leicester City at the King Power Stadium on Sunday when they suffered a 3-1 defeat.

 That result means that the Red Devils are now left competing for a top-four finish and the Europa League this season.

 Former Manchester United star Neville has now talked up the importance of the Red Devils finishing the campaign strongly and claiming second place.

 Speaking in an interview with Sky Sports, Neville said: “I still think Man United are the second-best team in the country, it could be under threat (their current league position), but I just feel United will have enough to get there in the end and I think at the end of this season, the purpose of Man United, I said it a few weeks ago, is to finish a good second, not a bad second.

 “To finish below second would be a real disappointment, but the position they are in now is to finish as close to Manchester City as possible, it does matter how close you finish to them because it is played back at the end of the season – ‘oh you finished 16 points off them, 26 points off them…’